Characters of The Last of Us (TV series): Sarah

 Sarah (Nico Parker) is Joel's 14-year-old daughter.
-In 2003, Sarah is awoken in the middle of the night and discovers her neighbors attacked by a creature, a once-senile elderly woman; Joel kills the creature.
+In 2003, Sarah is awakened in the middle of the night and discovers her neighbors attacked by a creature, a once-senile elderly woman.
+Joel kills the creature.
 As Joel, Tommy, and Sarah flee through crowds, debris from a crashed airplane overturns Tommy's truck.
 Joel runs while carrying an injured Sarah but gets cornered by a soldier, who shoots at them.
 Tommy kills the soldier, but Sarah is fatally wounded and dies in Joel's arms.

 Parker's casting was announced on June 30, 2021.
 Parker watched videos of the game years before getting the role.
 She wanted to "stay away from the game version" and provide her own interpretation of the character; she felt intimidated at the prospect of portraying Sarah's death due to its impact in the game.
 Pascal felt an instant bond with Parker, with whom he filmed scenes first.

 Rolling Stones Sepinwall lauded Parker's performance for "holding the screen" and establishing Sarah as likable, and Den of Geeks Boo wrote her "performance is warm and compassionate", making her death more impactful.
 The Guardians Andy Welch felt Parker "has a promising career ahead of her".
 Parker was nominated for Outstanding Guest Performance in a Drama Series at the 7th Annual Black Reel Awards for Television.